-- 0.5 mg/kg IV to a maximum total dose of 15 mg.
+- Ketorolac IV/IM: - ◆ Patients who have not yet reached their 2nd birthday: Contraindicated. - ◆ Age 2 to patients who have not yet reached their 18th birthday: Administer 0.5 mg/kg IV to a maximum total dose of 15 mg.
 No repeat doses. - If IV is unavailable, administer 1 mg/kg IM to a maximum total dose of 30 mg.
 No repeat doses.

-• Obtain medical consultation for additional doses of fentanyl, morphine, or ketamine, based on the patient's level of pain following two doses of medication.
+Obtain medical consultation for additional doses of fentanyl, morphine, or ketamine, based on the patient's level of pain following two doses of medication.
 Ketorolac and acetaminophen are single dose-only medications.